Charlotte, Waxhaw men indicted in $17M bank fraud case: DOJ

 For breaking news sent straight to your inbox >> sign up for QCN Breaking Alerts here.

-64-year-old Charlotte resident Bruce Marko and 48-year-old Waxhaw resident Kotto Paul were among four people mentioned in Tuesday’s announcement.
+Bruce Marko, 64, of Charlotte, and Kotto Paul, 48, of Waxhaw, were among four people mentioned in Tuesday’s announcement.

 Court records show that from 2016 through 2021, more than $17 million was defrauded from at least 17 financial institutions through several measures including false tax returns and false employment information.